Web Portal Development: Guide to Building Strong Portals

 6. Mobile Responsiveness

-Portals need to work seamlessly on all devices, into mobiles and tables.
+Portals need to work seamlessly on all devices, into mobiles and tablets.
 With a responsive layout, it reformat itself to accommodate any screen size.
-This simplicity heightens relevancy and affection to mobile users.
+This simplicity heightens relevance and affection to mobile users.

 7. Third-Party Integrations